STATS-432Sp2017/Syllabus/README.md

 Each team will have their own private repository.
 All assignments will be submitted on Github.
 Homework grades will be awarded based on complete and accurate analyses according to the rubric provided with each assignment.
 Grades will be adjusted up or down based on participation according to the Github commit messages.
-You are expected to consult only with your me, the TA, or your assigned group, with the exception of conversations which occur during class meetings or office hours in the presence of me or the TA.
+You are expected to consult only with me, the TA, or your assigned group, with the exception of conversations which occur during class meetings or office hours in the presence of me or the TA.
 This means that you and your friend (who is in a different group) may not do the homework together.

 ## Project

-You will be required to complete a team project (2-3 people).
+You will be required to complete a team project (2-4 people).
 You may choose this group.
 The goal is to analyze a dataset in depth using everything that you have learned.